junxit/us-congress-bills-113/metadata.md

 - 2014-04-04 — The previous question was ordered pursuant to the rule. (consideration: CR H2943)
 - 2014-04-04 — The resolution provides for consideration of H.R.
 1874, H.R.
 1871, and H.R.
 1872.
 The resolution provides for 1 hour of general debate for each bill.
 Specified amendments printed in Part B of House Report 113-400 are in order for H.R.
 1874.
 The resolution allows for one motion to recommit with instructions for each bill.
 - 2014-04-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-04-07 — Received in the Senate and Read twice and referred to the Committee on the Budget.